Atypical hyperplasia is a non cancerous (benign) condition. It’s when the cells in the breast increase in number and also develop an unusual shape.

 Diagnosing atypical hyperplasia

-Atypical hyperplasia is usually found by chance after a routine mammogram or when tissue from a biopsy or breast surgery is examined under a microscope in the laboratory.
+Atypical hyperplasia is usually found by chance after a routine mammogram or when tissue from a biopsy or breast surgery is looked at under a microscope in the laboratory.

 Treatment for atypical hyperplasia

-Your specialist may recommend a small operation to ensure all of the hyperplasia has been removed.
-This will then be examined in the laboratory under a microscope.
+Your specialist may recommend a small operation to make sure all of the hyperplasia has been removed.
+Or you might have a vacuum assisted excision (VAE).
+You have this under local anaesthetic, so you are awake.
+Your

 There is no danger that any of the cells will have spread, if the cells removed are not cancer cells.
 But if the lump is left and it does become cancerous in the future, then there is a risk that some of the cells could break away from the lump and spread elsewhere in the body.